1801 Hollis Street: Ownership

-1801 Hollis Street was owned by Canadian Real Estate Investment Trust (CREIT), which in 2018 was purchased by Choice Properties REIT, controlled by Loblaw Companies.
+1801 Hollis Street was purchased by Canadian Real Estate Investment Trust (CREIT) on 30 April 2001 for C$25 million.
+Ownership of the building passed to Choice Properties REIT, controlled by Loblaw Companies, when that company purchased CREIT in 2018.

 In 2022, the building was sold by Choice Properties to Montreal-based Groupe Mach for C$40 million.

 Transportation

 1801 Hollis Street is located across the street from the Water Street Terminal, a hub for Halifax Transit buses, as well as the Halifax Ferry Terminal.